bamfranceschi/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+DOM stands for document object model, and it’s an API for HTML documents and a representation of “the document” or the webpage.
+It allows programs to access and change content/style/structure on the document(webpage).
+It’s represented as a tree, with the root being the top of the document and branches extending below, and each branch ends in a node and object.

 2. What is an event?

+An event is any user interaction with the webpage/document.
+This can be classified as a click, mouse movements, scrolling, keys being pressed, etc.

 3. What is an event listener?

+A function that is awaiting an action from a user (waiting for an event to be triggered) before executing its code (displaying a pop-up view of an article, for example.)

 4. Why would we convert a NodeList into an Array?

+A NodeList is what is returned by using methods such as document.querySelectorAll().
+While we can use .forEach on a NodeList, we cannot use any other array methods.
+To do so, we would need to convert it into an array by using Array.from().

 5. What is a component?

+A component is a block of code that is D.R.Y. and reusable.
+Components are used to easily make many of the same element (ie, buttons, cards, etc.)

 ### Git Set up

-* [ ] Fork the project into your GitHub user account
+- [ ] Fork the project into your GitHub user account
-* [ ] Clone the forked project into a directory on your machine
+- [ ] Clone the forked project into a directory on your machine
-* [ ] Create a pull request before you start working on the project requirements.
+- [ ] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-* [ ] You are now ready to build this project with your preferred IDE
+- [ ] You are now ready to build this project with your preferred IDE

 ## Minimum Viable Product

 Your finished project must include all of the following requirements:

-* [ ] Look through the HTML code and familiarize yourself with the different sections.
+- [ ] Look through the HTML code and familiarize yourself with the different sections.
 Some of them already exist, but some need to be filled in.
 DO NOT add any code to the HTML file itself.

-* [ ] Following the instructions in the `Header/index.js` file, create the Header component.
+- [ X ] Following the instructions in the `Header/index.js` file, create the Header component.

-* [ ] Following the instructions in the `Tabs/index.js` file, create individual Tabs components.
+- [ ] Following the instructions in the `Tabs/index.js` file, create individual Tabs components.

-* [ ] Following the instructions in the `Cards/index.js` file, create individual Cards components.
+- [ ] Following the instructions in the `Cards/index.js` file, create individual Cards components.

 ## Stretch Problems

 Your stretch challenge is to write the functionality of a `Carousel` component.
 This is an advanced challenge, so you are not expected to be able to complete it.
 If you begin and don't finish, you should still submit with what you have.
 This is going to be a bit different because you are going to need to create some advanced functionality for the carousel.
 There is no need to request data for this exercise.

-* [ ] Complete the carousel functionality in `Carousel.js`
+- [ ] Complete the carousel functionality in `Carousel.js`

-* [ ] If you complete the Carousel, add functionality so that the carousel slides when the buttons are pressed instead of just appearing.
+- [ ] If you complete the Carousel, add functionality so that the carousel slides when the buttons are pressed instead of just appearing.

-* [ ] Create an 'infinite loop' carousel.
+- [ ] Create an 'infinite loop' carousel.
 In which as long as you click on an arrow, the array of images will loop over itself.

-* [ ] If you have finished the above, research `data attributes`.
+- [ ] If you have finished the above, research `data attributes`.
 Implement data attributes within your tabs as well as your cards.
 Give the tabs functionality so that when they are clicked they filter the cards to only display the cards that contain that topic.